jgaa/shinysocks/README.md

 However, these days I'm fixing some build issues to make it simpler for you or other hackers to submit pull requests with new features ;)

 I'm also in the process of updating the code from mostly C++11 to C++20.
+But it's not a very high priority - after all, the application work well as it is.

 The SOCKS server works for SOCKS 4, 4a and 5 under Linux, Windows and MacOS.